Itching to get to NZ? Here's your guide to the best places to visit

 When can I go to New Zealand?

 Now the transtasman bubble has started it’s safe to say you could start planning.

 Firstly, keep a track of available flights, and look out for flash sales.
-Qantas are planning a significant increase of flights to New Zealand from Australia in the second half of 2021.
+Qantas are planning a significant increase of flights to New Zealand from Australia in the coming months.

 Secondly, in this unpredictable travel environment it pays to plan ahead.
-If you’re booking for late 2021 or even 2022 you’re giving yourself flexibility to cancel and change dates.
+If you’re booking for 2022 you’re giving yourself flexibility to cancel and change dates.

 If you book using Planpay, the small weekly instalments means you can avoid large upfront deposits, enjoy free date changes and flexible cancellation.
 PLUS you’ve finally got a holiday you can look forward to!